 To do your research, click here!

 A key actor of student life, managing local services: grants and scholarships, housing, food services, social action, culture, jobs and international matters.

 See the website of the CROUS.

 HOUSING COMPLEXES AND HALLS OF RESIDENCE

-The CROUS of Strasbourg offers more than 5,000 beds in rooms, studio flats and apartments in 5 student housing complexes and 11 student halls of residence.
-Housing applications must be submitted as early as possible (fill out a Dossier social étudiant/DSE (financial aid application for French students) or a Dossier Logement étudiant international (housing application for international students) - from 15 January to 31 May for the following academic year on www.messervices.etudiant.gouv.fr.
+The Crous of Strasbourg offers more than 5,000 beds in rooms, studio flats and apartments in 5 student housing complexes and 11 student halls of residence.
+Housing applications must be submitted as early as possible (fill out a Dossier social étudiant/DSE before the 15 May) or a Dossier Logement étudiant international (housing application for international students) on 8 July for the following academic year on www.messervices.etudiant.gouv.fr.